 - Short transverse fibers [short posterior sacroiliac ligament] that pass from ilium to the transverse tubercle of first two sacral vertebrae.

-Sacrotuberous ligament extends as wide base from the dorsal surface of the sacrum [lower transverse tubercles of scarum and lateral margin of lower part of sacrum], upper part of coccyx, posterior superior and inferior iliac spine the ilium and coccyx and to the medial margin of ischial tuberosity.
-It converts lesser and greater sciatic notches into foramina and forms lateral boundary of pelvic outlet.
+Sacrotuberous ligament extends as wide base from the dorsal surface of the sacrum [lower transverse tubercles of the sacrum and lateral margin of the lower part of sacrum], the upper part of the coccyx, posterior superior and inferior iliac spine the ilium and coccyx and to the medial margin of the ischial tuberosity.
+It converts lesser and greater sciatic notches into foramina and forms the lateral boundary of pelvic outlet.

 The sacrospinous ligament lies deep to sacrotuberous ligament extends from the lateral margin of the sacrum (and coccyx) to the ischial spine.
-Morphologically, the ligament is considred to be degenerated part of coccyx.
+Morphologically, the ligament is considered to be a degenerated part of the coccyx.

-The lesser sciatic foramen transmits the obturator intemus tendon, the nerve to the obturator intemus, and the (internal) pudendal vessels and nerve.
+The lesser sciatic foramen transmits the obturator internus tendon, the nerve to the obturator internus, and the (internal) pudendal vessels and nerve.

 Iliolumbar, sacrotuberous and sacrospinous ligaments are together called vertebropelvic ligaments.